 You may have gotten halfway through our DIY section, looked around at your bachelor pad, where you are currently using a stack of pizza boxes as an entertainment center, and thought, can someone please help me?
 The good news it, YES!
 These are the pros that we referenced above who do this for a living.
 Simply ask your listing agent to recommend someone, and you can star in your own episode of “Stage This House”.

 A professional home stager is going to come in and provide an initial design consultation.
 They will go room by room and let you know what you need to do on your end.
 They are, after all, a stager, not hired movers.
 Once your homework is complete, a stager will either use items that you already own or they may bring in some pieces to supplement, ie swap the pizza box tower for a mahogany console table.
-Professional home stagers are the same people who put together photo shoots for magazines, they know how to get the most out of their space and how to make buyers swoon.
+Professional home stagers are the same people who put together photo shoots for magazines, they know how to get the most out of their space and when you get your home feedback, they’re sure to make buyers swoon.

 Does this fancy work come with a fancy price tag?
 Not really.
 Professional home staging will typically only run you a few hundred bucks.
 The small investment that has some big numbers behind it.
 Homes that have been professionally staged, increase the homes sales price by about 17% and tend to get a contract within the first few weeks vs months.